-- In the picture below 1 is Project name.
+- In the picture below, 1 is the Project name.

 - 2 is Start for the view - Not necessarily the start of the project but the start date of the timeline view.

-- 3 is Timeline view setting - This is number of days for timeline.
-By default it is one day so shows the Gantt of a daily basis.
-Please note that the broader the timeline number the less accurate the timeline.
+- 3 is Timeline view setting - This is the number of days for the timeline.
+By default, it is one day, so it shows the Gantt daily.
+Please note that the broader the timeline number, the less accurate the timeline.

 - 4 is the project timeline.
 5 - is today's date which is highlighted as blue in the template.